 Course Reference: Roster

-*The column descriptions below apply to the 2018-19 course CSV file ONLY.
-Filters to search this page are currently unavailable, so use the CSV file to obtain course information.
+*The column descriptions below apply to the 2022-23 course .csv file ONLY.
+Filters to search this page are currently unavailable to work properly for both years, so use the .csv file to obtain course information.

 When reviewing the downloaded data, the CSV column headers are as follows:

 - The first column in the Roster Course List is the 'Roster Code'.

 - The second column is the SCED Course Title.

 - The third column is the ‘SCED Subject Area’.

 - The fourth column contains the ‘Course Description’.

 - The sixth column is ‘CTE Course’ to denote whether or not the course is part of Career and Technical Education.